-This guide describes configuring Cisco Network Registrar by using the web-based user interface (web UI).
-The guide describes how to become familiar with Network Registrar features so that you can use them to administer network addresses.
+This guide describes how to configure Cisco Prime IP Express by using the web-based user interface (web UI).
+The guide describes how to become familiar with Cisco Prime IP Express features so that you can use them to administer network addresses.

 Who Should Read This Guide

-This guide is designed for network managers who are responsible for maintaining the network Domain Name System (DNS), Dynamic Host Configuration Protocol (DHCP), Trivial File Transfer Protocol (TFTP), and Simple Network Management Protocol (SMTP) servers.
+This guide is designed for network managers who are responsible for maintaining the network Domain Name System (DNS), Dynamic Host Configuration Protocol (DHCP), and Simple Network Management Protocol (SMTP) servers.
 The network manager should be familiar with the following topics:

 How This Guide Is Organized

 This guide uses the documentation conventions described in the following sections.